HaxeFoundation/nekovm.org/www/pages/specs/functions.md

 }
 ```

-Functions are called by-value, this means that `foo(1)` calls the function which is the value of the variable foo.
+Functions are called by value, this means that `foo(1)` calls the function which is the value of the variable foo.
 Calling a value that is not a function or does not accept this number of arguments will raise an exception.

 You can know the number of arguments needed by a function by using the builtin `$nargs`.
 A function that accepts a variable number of arguments returns -1 when used with `$nargs`.
 Please also note that builtins can be used as values :